dylan-robins/python-tpln/README.md

 ### Installing

 Three options are available to you:
-1. Install it using pip: `pip install tpln`
+1. Install it using pip: `pip install python-tpln`
-2. Add it as a dependency in your Poetry project: `poetry add tpln`
+2. Add it as a dependency in your Poetry project: `poetry add python-tpln`
 3. Download the library source code, and include it into your codebase somewhere accessible through your PYTHONPATH.
 You'll have to do the same with any dependencies, and I won't be able to provide support for this as there are too many platform-specific issues to deal with.

 ## Version History